pioneers/shepherd/shepherd/tests/TESTING_DOCS.md

 ### TIMEOUT

 The TIMEOUT statement is used in order to set the timeout for subsequent WAIT statements.
 WAIT statements will cause the test to fail if they see no inactivity for the amount of time specified.
 By default this value is 30 seconds.
 The TIMEOUT statement modifies this value, and the value stays at the new value until another TIMEOUT statement, or the end of the test.
-Inactivity is defined as no new LCM messages being received.
+Inactivity is defined as no new YDL messages being received.
 The timeout time may be a decimal, and is in terms of seconds.
 TIMEOUT may take a python expression as an argument, so long as it evaluates to a float.

 Usage: `TIMEOUT <time / python expression>`

 ### EMIT

-The EMIT statement will send an LCM message from the script to a target.
+The EMIT statement will send an YDL message from the script to a target.
 The EMIT statement is significantly simpler than the WAIT statement, and it's structure is as follows:

-- A LCM header must follow the EMIT statement, this is the header that will be sent.
+- A YDL header must follow the EMIT statement, this is the header that will be sent.

 - TO

-  - A LCM target must follow the header, separated by the keyword TO.
-This is the LCM channel that the EMIT statement send specified header to.
+  - A YDL target must follow the header, separated by the keyword TO.
+This is the YDL channel that the EMIT statement send specified header to.

 - WITH can then be specified to set the arguments into the header from the namespace.
 This must follow the header specified by TO.
 The WITH statement looks something like this, `WITH 'argument in header' = argument`.
 The name of the argument in the header must be surrounded by single quotes.
 It is worth noting that this is the reverse of the WITH statement used in WAIT.